NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 ![equation.png](https://nlesc-jcer.github.io/run-cpp-on-web/run-your-c%2B%2B-code-on-the-web/equation.png)

-It would be nice to write a specification of this plot together with the iterations the root finding algorithm went through.
+It would be nice to write a specification of this plot together with the iterations that the rootfinding algorithm went through.
-Vega-Lite can superimpose one chart on top of another with [layers](https://vega.github.io/vega-lite/docs/layer.html) keyword.
+Vega-Lite can superimpose one chart on top of another with the [`layers`](https://vega.github.io/vega-lite/docs/layer.html) keyword.
-Let's construct each layer separately and then super impose them at the end.
+Let's construct each layer separately and then superimpose them at the end.

-The 2x^3 - 4x^2 + 6 equation is plotted by using a [sequence generator](https://vega.github.io/vega-lite/docs/data.html#sequence) to generate a range of x values and a [formula transform](https://vega.github.io/vega-lite/docs/calculate.html) is used to calculate the y values.
+The 2x^3 - 4x^2 + 6 equation is plotted by using a [sequence generator](https://vega.github.io/vega-lite/docs/data.html#sequence) to generate a range of `x` values and a [formula transform](https://vega.github.io/vega-lite/docs/calculate.html) is used to calculate the `y` values.

 ```js
 const equation_line = {